 👉 pfSense Domain Overrides Made Easy

 👉 pfSense OpenVPN on Linux – Setup Guide

 What are Domain Overrides

 To put it in one sentence, Domain Overrides are used to configure specific DNS Servers for particular domains.
-For an example, let’s assume the following setup.
+For example, let’s assume the following setup:

 - pfSense: 192.168.1.1 – DNS Server for your local network

-Now you want to forward every request that goes to mycompany.com to the IP of your Windows AD Server: 172.16.0.10.
-If you would run this setup without a Domain Override and you want to lookup a hostname residing in the domain like server.mycompany.com, you would get a Host server.mycompany.com not found: 3 (NXDOMAIN).
+Now you want to forward every request that goes to mycompany.com to the IP of your Windows AD Server with the IP of 172.16.0.10.
+If you would run this setup without a Domain Override and you want to look up a hostname residing in the domain like server.mycompany.com, you would get a Host server.mycompany.com not found: 3 (NXDOMAIN) error.

 As you can see, after setting the Domain Override pfSense forwards the request to the Domain Name Server.
 So how to set up a Domain Override?